thoughtworksarts/thoughtworksarts.github.io/app/_posts/2022-02-08-dilate-ensemble-presents-catena-counterpulse.markdown

 The performance is a non-looping visual and densely textured sound experience -- where performers and audience members explore livestreams from two completely different physical spaces inside CounterPulse's Tenderloin building in San Francisco.

 {% include image file='catena-still-1.jpg'
-   caption='A still from *CATENA* with dancer Shinichi Iova-Koga, photo by Robbie Sweeny' %}
+   alt='Shinichi Iova-Koga dancing in prep for the performance' caption='A still from *CATENA* with dancer Shinichi Iova-Koga, photo by Robbie Sweeny' %}

 Because of the pandemic some of the sound and movement performances took place remotely, seamlessly mixed live time creating a specialized environment. *CATENA* explored what the imprint of a physical space and the bodies within can be.